 However, it is not normal when children exhibit these symptoms chronically or with particular intensity and severity, despite conventional treatment approaches (e.g., diet and behavioral modifications).

 These symptoms stem from some underlying medical problems that are typically not recognized by most physicians.

-Although some of these symptoms may be strongly correlated with one particular underlying medical problem (e.g. red cheeks after eating is often associated with food allergies), many of these symptoms are “red flags” that there are multiple complex underlying biological disorders (such as gut dysbiosis, immune dysregulation, mitochondrial dysfunction, autoimmunity, malabsorption, etc.).
+Although some of these symptoms may be strongly correlated with one particular underlying medical problem (e.g. red cheeks after eating is often associated with food allergies), many of these symptoms are "red flags" that there are multiple complex underlying biological disorders such as:

 In other words, a child who experiences chronic constipation may have a food allergy, but may also be experiencing gut dysbiosis and mitochondrial dysfunction.

-In another example, a child who experiences chronic constipation may have food allergies, mitochondrial dysfunction, immune dysregulation, malabsorption, and a developing autoimmune condition (such as colitis or Crohn’s disease).
+In another example, a child who experiences chronic constipation may have:

 It is of critical importance that a child with chronic symptoms be seen by an integrative or holistic medical practitioner who can help get to the underlying causes of the symptoms.

 Still Looking for Answers?